davidaayers/adr-talk-ignite/script.md

 	Discussing these options with the team
 	Perhaps doing a spike or a "pepsi challenge" to determine a "best fit" for a particular decision And then we go about implementing it
-		Maybe we update a user story with some of the information that led to the decision (usually not though) And all of that context is lost
+	And all of that context is lost

 - Why does that context matter?